 The 2010 Chevrolet Avalanche gets a couple of changes.
-The 2010 Chevrolet Avalanche reflects GM's effort to combine a pickup with an SUV.
+The2010 Chevrolet Avalanche reflects GM's effort to combine a pickup with an SUV.
 The Avalanche takes after its pickup parent with its four-door crew-cab configuration.
 Certainly, the full-sized Avalanche is no slouch in the size department.

-2010 Chevrolet Avalanche is a full-size crew-cab pickup with a removable rear window and exclusive midgate.
+Body Styles, Trim Levels, and Options The 2010 Chevrolet Avalanche is a full-size crew-cab pickup with a removable rear window and exclusive midgate.
 The basic LS features a composite cargo bed, a removable three-piece cargo cover, full power accessories, air-conditioning, a front 40/20/40-split bench seat with center storage, a power driver seat, basic OnStar capability and a single-CD stereo with an auxiliary jack, USB port and satellite radio.

 The top-drawer LTZ offers standard 20-inch wheels, a navigation system, an adaptive suspension, heated and ventilated leather seats, a rearview camera, integrated turn-signal mirrors and an automatic-dimming rearview mirror.

-2010 Chevrolet Avalanche is available with either two-wheel drive (2WD) or four-wheel drive (4WD).
+The 2010 Chevrolet Avalanche is available with either two-wheel drive (2WD) or four-wheel drive (4WD).
 A properly equipped 2WD Avalanche can tow up to 8,100 pounds.
 Standard Avalanche safety equipment includes antilock disc brakes, stability control, GM's OnStar emergency communications system and a full-length side curtain airbag system with a rollover sensor.
 With bucket seats, the Avalanche seats five, but it can carry up to six passengers when equipped with the split-bench front seat.

 With the midgate up, the Avalanche's cargo bed is 5-feet-3-inches long; drop the midgate and slide the rear seats forward and the bed grows to over 8 feet.